 We enjoyed it best when we roasted it just like every other natural Ethiopia.
 Take it about 30 degrees more once the first cracks begin.
 Don't draw out the roast too long.
 If you keep it hurried along from around 300 degrees up to the first cracks, you'll get a nice zippy acidity as well as the sweetness and complexity.

-The coffee has tastes of both savory and fruity.
-It isn't as sweet as some natural Ethiopias but every bit as complex and with really nice mouthfeel.
-We are noting tastes of grape, juniper, berry, rosemary.
+The coffee has a really bright acidity, lots of sweetness, and is really fruity.
+We are noting tastes of peaches first and foremost, with a little bit of juicy watermelon and sweet grape.
 Clean finish, no defects, no murky or earthiness.
-Drink it slowly and methodically and enjoy the flashes of different flavors in each sip.
+Drink it slowly and methodically and enjoy the flashes of different flavors in each sip and the effervescent acidity on your tongue.